Rajakavitha1/testing_gitbook/installation.md

     deployment "seldon-enterprise-seldon-deploy" successfully rolled out
     ```

-  1. Get the Pod that is running in the deployment in the clsuter and save it as `$POD_NAME`.
+  1. Get the Pod that is running in the deployment in the cluster and save it as `$POD_NAME`.
      ```bash
      export POD_NAME=$(kubectl get pods --namespace seldon-system -l "app.kubernetes.io/name=seldon-deploy,app.kubernetes.io/instance=seldon-enterprise" -o jsonpath="{.items[0].metadata.name}")
      ```